ssamparn/traditional-db-systems/jdbc-one-to-many-bi-directional-relation/ReadMe.md

 This module now does that through `Role.addUser(user)`.

+## Setter/helper rationale (bi vs uni)

+This is intentional and maps to modeling semantics:

+- In bidirectional relations, helper methods/custom setters are recommended to keep both sides consistent in memory.
+- In unidirectional relations, plain setters are often enough because there is no inverse side to synchronize.

+In this module, `Role.addUser(user)` exists for the same reason as custom setters in one-to-one bidirectional samples:

+- set `User.role` (owning side)
+- add `User` to `Role.users` (inverse side)

+Without this synchronization, you can observe half-linked objects in code and persist unexpected FK states.

+You may still add custom setters in unidirectional models when you must enforce domain invariants, auditing, or guarded replacement rules.

 ## DTOs in this module
 This module already returns DTOs instead of JPA entities directly: